Neoliberalism: Germany

 Neoliberal ideas were first implemented in West Germany.
 The economists around Ludwig Erhard drew on the theories they had developed in the 1930s and 1940s and contributed to West Germany's reconstruction after the Second World War.
 Erhard was a member of the Mont Pelerin Society and in constant contact with other neoliberals.
 He pointed out that he is commonly classified as neoliberal and that he accepted this classification.

 The ordoliberal Freiburg School was more pragmatic.
-The German neoliberals accepted the classical liberal notion that competition drives economic prosperity, but they argued that a laissez-faire state policy stifles competition, as the strong devour the weak since monopolies and cartels could pose a threat to freedom of competition.
+The German neoliberals accepted the classical liberal notion that competition drives economic prosperity.
+However, they argued that a laissez-faire state policy stifles competition, as the strong devour the weak since monopolies and cartels could pose a threat to freedom of competition.
 They supported the creation of a well-developed legal system and capable regulatory apparatus.
 While still opposed to full-scale Keynesian employment policies or an extensive welfare state, German neoliberal theory was marked by the willingness to place humanistic and social values on par with economic efficiency.
 Alfred Müller-Armack coined the phrase "social market economy" to emphasize the egalitarian and humanistic bent of the idea.
 According to Boas and Gans-Morse, Walter Eucken stated that "social security and social justice are the greatest concerns of our time".